 - Venue: Gwanghwamun Square to Seoul Sports Complex

-- Description: The Seoul International Marathon attracts over 30,000 participants each year.
-The 42.2 kilometer course crosses the heart of the city and brings traffic to a halt.
-Interested participants may also choose to take part in Seoul Challenge 10k, a separate 10 kilometer marathon starting from Ttukseom Hangang Park and running all the way to Seoul Sports Complex.
+- Description: The Seoul International Marathon attracts participants from all over the world each year.
+The 42.2 kilometer course crosses the heart of the city, from Gwanghwamun Square, along Cheonggyecheon Stream, to the Olympic Stadium at Seoul Sports Complex.
+The marathon also includes Seoul Challenge 10k, a separate 10 kilometer marathon starting from Olympic Park and running all the way to Seoul Sports Complex.

-- Venue: Hoedong-ri, Uisin-myeon, Modo Island area, Jindo-gun, Jeollanam-do
+- Venue: Area of Modo Island, Hoedong-ri, Uisin-myeon, Jindo-gun, Jeollanam-do

-- Venue: Juknokwon (Bamboo Garden) area and Gwanbangjerim Forest, Damyang-gun, Jeollanam-do
+- Venue: Areas of Jeonnam Provincial College & Juknokwon (Bamboo Garden) in Damyang-gun, Jeollanam-do

 - Description: Located within a vast bamboo forest, this festival is full of activities celebrating the beauty and function of the bamboo plant.
-Diverse event programs and hands-on activities such as a drawing competition, bamboo basket fishing, traditional bamboo crafts, and many more are part of the festival.
-After working up an appetite, visitors can please their palate with some famous cuisines and authentic foods found only in Damyang.
-Enjoy the fresh air and atmosphere by simply taking a leisure walk in the bamboo forest.
+Diverse event programs and hands-on activities are part of the festival.
+After working up an appetite, visitors can enjoy some famous local cuisine.
+Enjoy the fresh air and atmosphere by taking a walk in the bamboo forest.

 * Festival dates and schedules are subject to change.

 *This column was last updated in February 2017, and therefore information may differ from what is presented here.
 We advise you to check details before visiting.